JJeris/tim-diz-exam/README.md

 # tim-diz-exam
-The exam project for Tīmekļa dizains at LU DF 2024
+The exam project for Tīmekļa dizains at LU DF, 2024